-For office visits, the amount you pay depends on whether you use a network or non-network Physician or other health care provider.
-You pay a set Copayment per visit for network Physicians or other health care providers, while Coinsurance applies for most office visits to non-network Physicians or other health care providers.
+For office visits, the amount you pay depends on whether you use a network or non-network physician or other health care provider.
+You pay a set copayment per visit for network Physicians or other health care providers, while Coinsurance applies for most office visits to non-network physicians or other health care providers.

-If you use non-network Physicians or other health care providers, you will pay any amount above the Non-Network Allowance.
+If you use non-network physicians or other health care providers, you will be under an obligation to pay any amount above the Non-Network Allowance unless under applicable law the Non-Network Provider is under a duty to accept the applicable Non-Network Allowance plus applicable deductibles, Copays and Coinsurance as payment in full for Covered Services and Supplies.
 See page 1-7 for more information about the Network Allowed Amount and the Non-Network Allowance.

 Copayments for office visits do not count toward meeting the Plan's calendar year deductible or the calendar year coinsurance maximum.
 An office visit includes all services provided on the same day as the office visit, by the same health care provider.
-Therefore, the Copayment you pay for the office visit applies to all covered services rendered in that office visit and does not count toward meeting the calendar year deductible.
+Therefore, the copayment you pay for the office visit applies to all covered services rendered in that office visit and does not count toward meeting the calendar year deductible.